Cost Insurance and Freight - Definition

-Cost, Insurance and Freight (CIF) which can also be known as “port of destination” is a rule which makes the seller of a commodity pay for all costs and Freight, including insurance against commodity loss or damage that might affect the quality of a buyer’s order, so that he can bring his commodities to the port of destination.
-In simple terms, the seller of a good bears all costs associated with sending the goods, and all costs relating to damage or loss to the good while the goods are being loaded onto a transport ship.
-However, once the goods are successfully loaded on the transport ship, all risk associated with the good is transferred to the buyer.
+Cost, Insurance and Freight (CIF), also known as "port of destination", is a rule that makes the seller of a commodity pay for all costs and freight, including insurance against loss or damage.
+Once the goods are successfully loaded on the transport ship, all risk associated with the good is transferred to the buyer.

 Terms of Cost, Insurance, and Freight

 CIF Terms for the Seller.
 CIF requires the following from the seller:

 - Insuring the goods under at least the minimum cover of the Institute Cargo Clauses of the Institute of London Underwriters or any other akin set of clauses, for 110% of their value.
 The policy should be in a similar currency as the contract.

 - To acquire goods from the carrier or declare claims against an insurer, all necessary documents must be given to the buyer by the seller.
 As a minimum, the documents to be given to the buyer include: invoice, insurance policy and loading bill.
 All three documents are a representation of the cost, insurance and Freight.